Guide

 A practical guide to a particular topic

-Top tips for increasing nature and biodiversity at work
+Top tips for supporting nature, biodiversity and well-being at work

 A recent report in Harvard Business Review demonstrated that even small interventions to increase access to nature – in offices from Canada to China – increased staff creativity, productivity and helpfulness.
 Natural England’s “Links between natural environments and mental health” 2022 paper also affirms that spending time in natural environments is associated with positive outcomes for mental health, stress and psycho-social wellbeing.